Using parameters in Loadrunner VuGen script

 The problem: script runs correctly in VuGen for one user, but it fails for several concurrent users.
 This happens since we recorded the VuGen script for the specific user:

-"username" and "password" parameters and values with red lines.
+I marked "username" and "password" parameters and values with red lines.

 Application under test (AUT) does not allow several sessions of the same user.